fliurkin/account-service/README.md

 # Account-service
 ## Description
-The microservice is intented to provide functionality to manage user accounts balances.
+The microservice is intended to provide functionality to manage user accounts balances.

 ## Getting Started
 ### Documentation